oddlord/dotfiles/README.md

 new Ubuntu environment.
 For more specific local needs I use the `.local` files described in the [`Local Settings`](#local-settings) section.

+## Version

+Currently working for Ubuntu version 16.04 only.

 ## Setup